Skip to Content

 New Year’s Eve: Annually, the Strip is shut down to vehicle traffic and pedestrianized so that folks can enjoy an impressive fireworks display at midnight.
 Vegas is generally a party.
 Vegas on New Year’s Eve is a madhouse.

-Memorial Day Weekend (End of May): Taking place on a Monday annually, Memorial Day Weekend is a popular and expensive time to visit Las Vegas.
+Memorial Day Weekend (End of May): Long weekends like Memorial Day are a popular and expensive time to visit Las Vegas.

-Labor Day Weekend (Early September): Another 3-day weekend that celebrates the American worker, Labor Day weekend means shoulder to shoulder crowds and expensive rooms.
+Labor Day Weekend (Early September): Another 3-day weekend that celebrates the American worker, Labor Day weekend means big crowds.

-National Finals Rodeo (Early December): Held on the UNLV campus in early December, the National Finals Rodeo features the top 15 earners per Rodeo event as they compete for their respective championship belts.
-The city will look like a scene on Yellowstone… but with more cowboys.
+National Finals Rodeo (Early December): Held on the UNLV campus in early December, the National Finals Rodeo features rough men that attempt to stay on angry animals for as long as possible.
+The city will look like a scene from “Yellowstone”… but with more cowboys.
 A lot more.

-Hopefully, I was able to use visitation and pricing data to help you identify the best, and cheapest, times of the year to visit Las Vegas.
+Hopefully, I was able to use real-world visitation and pricing data to help steer you toward a less chaotic, less expensive trip to Vegas.

 As mentioned, don’t let an expensive month scare you off!
-Oftentimes, a month’s data is skewed by a major event or holiday.
+Monthly data is often skewed by a major event or holiday.
 Always check mid-week room rates, and scope out monthly hotel room rate calendars on booking websites to gauge when a cheap room can be had.

 Lastly, ALWAYS book a refundable room so that you can take advantage of rate drops as your travel dates approach.